 inurl:submit inurl:guest inurl:post

-If you were just going to go through hundreds of pages like this, you’d be wasting your time.
+You’d be wasting your time if you just go through hundreds of pages like this.
 After all, you’re only interested in sites generally related to yours.

-So, you can do the same search query, but apply a keyword to it at the end.
+You can do the same search query but apply a keyword at the end.

 With a search like: